Summary and Schedule

 Infrastructure R packages

-Linux packages normally need to be compiled by your system, which can take a long time the first time it happens.
+Linux packages normally need to be compiled into binaries by your system, which can take a long time the first time it happens.
 RStudio provides a package manager that pre-compiles Linux binaries.
 Note that you do not have to be using RStudio to take advantage of these binaries.
-The one we are using is set up for Ubuntu 20.04 (focal).
+The one we are using is set up for Ubuntu 22.04 (jammy).

 Dependencies of Dependencies

-If you are not used to installing software on Linux, it can be frustrating sometimes because few things ever “just work” when you try to install them.
+If you are not used to installing software on Linux, it can be frustrating sometimes because things can go wrong and it’s not always immediately clear why.
 The same is true for some R packages with compiled code.

 Some packages require underlying C libraries (e.g. the xml2 library),